AntoMtz91/layer-for-psycopg-on-amazon-lambda/README.md

 4. Upload zip
 5. Set python 3.11.
 6. Save.
-7. Add to lamda that use psycopg connector.
+7. Add to lambda that use psycopg connector.